Meet the Founders of the Mullica Hill Women’s Tri Club

 Lydia DelRosso, and Maureen Brigham

 It was a blustery, cold day during the winter of 2009.
-The wind was howling outside … destination: Blue Plate restaurant on Main Street in Mullica Hill.
-Michelle wanted me (Colleen) to meet her neighbor Lydia, someone who reminded her of me, and I wanted Michelle to meet Maureen, my neighbor, friend and fellow triathlete.
+The wind was howling outside…destination: Blue Plate restaurant on Main Street in Mullica Hill.
+Michelle wanted me (Colleen) to meet her neighbor Lydia and I wanted Michelle to meet Maureen, my neighbor, friend and fellow triathlete.
+It was destiny!

 The four of us settled down at Blue Plate, sipped our coffee and the non-stop chatter began.
 Lydia discussed her philanthropy and marketing experience.
 Michelle, who recently completed her first triathlon, bubbled with newbie excitement.
-I brought my passion for triathlons laced with a need for control, and Maureen, the avid runner who also just completed her first tri, kept us all together with her voice of reason and sensibility.
+I brought my passion for triathlons laced with wild ideas and sales pitch that was sure to sell and Maureen, the avid runner who recently completed her first tri, kept us all together with her voice of reason and sensibility.
 Our goal was to discuss the possibility of creating a triathlon club and raising money and awareness for a charity.

 Our two topics of discussion that morning were the “Who” and the “What”.

-This year will mark the eighth year of the Mullica Hill Women’s Triathlon Club.
-In the past seven years, we have accomplished much.
-We have raised a significant amount of money for Autism Spectrum Disorder, The Ovarian Cancer Foundation and The Melanoma International Foundation and Bring Change to Mind, and we are now a 501(c)(3) organization raising money for our own causes.
-We will again host our own 5K and a triathlon, and we are adding several new races to the mix.
+This year will mark the ninth year of the Mullica Hill Women’s Triathlon Club.
+In the past eight years, we have accomplished much.
+We have raised a significant amount of money for Autism Spectrum Disorder, The Ovarian Cancer Foundation, The Melanoma International Foundation, Bring Change to Mind and Athletes with Disabilities.
+We are now a 501(c)(3) organization raising money for our own causes.
+We host our own events including: Kickoff night which draws over 400 women.
+We have created a Ride the Farm series which supports local farms and farmers, we have our own 5K , custom tri suits and apparel and yes…yes….yes….
+YES, we created and implemented our own triathlon called Queen of the Hill-a female only sprint triathlon.
 Our outreach has expanded to young women with the addition of Girls on the Glow and Teen Tri.
-In this past year our club soared to over 900 women.
-Many of these women will not have been on a bike since they were 12 years old or laced up their sneakers in years.
-You will see them.
-They will be riding down Tomlin Station Road, filling up the lanes during adult swim and spreading the tri love on Facebook.
-You will overhear them talking in Shoprite or at a Pampered Chef demonstration.
-They will talk you into joining.
-You may even see Lydia, Maureen, Michelle and me sitting in Blue Plate having a cup of coffee – still friends and proud founders!
+In this past year our club has soared to 700- 900 women.
+If you come to Gloucester County, NJ you will see us!
+We are hard to miss.
+We will be riding down Tomlin Station Road, you will see more bike racks in one town than you have seen in your entire life but most importantly you will see women who are friends and athletes!
+All ages, all abilities!